CodeYourFuture/JavaScript-Core-1-Coursework-Week1/exercises/B-hello-world/README.md

 We'll do this in JavaScript, using something called `console.log()`.

-Inside of `exercise.js` there's a line of code that will print "Hello world!".
+Inside of `exercise.js` there's a line of code that will print "Hello world!"
 ### 1. Run the program

 - Open a terminal window